 I began my doctoral studies at Texas Christian University (Fort Worth, TX) after a decade in academia.
 I have worked in writing centers, student affairs, the president's office, and the office of the registrar.
 I have also worked with many different student populations, from traditional undergraduate students at both two-year and four-year institutions to adult degree completion students.

 My passion is teaching.
 I have taught students who were 17 years old and students who were 60 years old.
 I have experience with upper- and lower-division writing courses, having taught classes in face-to-face, hybrid online, and online formats.

 My research interests lie in creative nonfiction and contemporary women's rhetorics, particularly how those two areas intersect.
 I am also interested in how creative nonfiction and public writing can enhance composition pedagogy.
 Other research interests include multimodal composition, popular culture studies, and religious rhetoric.

-Not only do I research and teach writing; I am also a freelance writer and editor.
-I have experience editing dissertations, evaluating college entrance exams, and assessing Advanced Placement exams.
+Not only do I research and teach writing, I am also a freelance writer and editor.
+I have experience editing dissertations, evaluating college entrance essays, and assessing Advanced Placement exams.

 I received a BA in Writing and Literature from George Fox University in 2009, and an MA in English Literature and Language from Baylor University in 2015.